Xyverle/vim-config/README.md

 * Git commands

 Useful Commands
-* :Ag searches in the directory you opened vim in
+* :Ag searches in the directory you opened vim in (uses the silver searcher)
+* :Rg searches in the directory you opened vim in (uses ripgrep)
 * :W writes with sudo
 * S - find and replace
 * F - find